The 20 Best Road Trip Games to Play

 Best game for preschoolers: Magnetic Matching

 Matching games, like Memory, are fun for younger children and teach them important skills.
 But setting up all those little tiles in a moving car is a recipe for a mess.
 This magnetic memory matching game is perfect for little fingers while still keeping everything contained.
-Adults will love these 83 brain games guaranteed to boost your brainpower.

 Next, check out these fun backyard games to play once you’re out of the car.